leewtai/Data_mine_us_county/README.md

 Two, I would improve the physical data visuals.
 Right now, they are hard to understand, and no one who is not familiar with the project and the code would understand their objective.
 As such, I would include labels for the axes, use color-blind friendly palettes, add legends, highlight specific points or important points, etc.

-Three, the word choices in this report a lot to be desired.
+Three, the word choices in this report leave a lot to be desired.
 Many of the statements are vague and ambiguous.
 As such, I would recommend going back in and adding specific, concrete measurements and descriptions of what they are trying to say / interpret from the graphs.

 Four, this is more optional, but a flow diagram dipecting the data pipeline would be a fun addition to enchance the overall readability of the report for those who may not come from data science backgrounds.